shaynair/CryptoWealth/deliverables/iteration-03/videoscript.md

 Think of our application as a fusion between the traditional debt and equity securities robo-advisors, such as WealthSimple and Betterment, but we are addressing a gap in their user base by extending their investment options with crypto-currencies like BitCoin, Ethereum and LiteCoin.

-In our video we will demonstrate a single user walk-through, demonstrating how a user would use our application.
+In our video we will demonstrate a single user walk-through, displaying how a user would use our application.

 ### DEMO:  - 100 seconds

-First we immediately draw our prospective investor’s attention to our “Start Questionnaire” button.
-This UX design is meant to intuitively get them investing as soon as possible.
-This questionnaire serves to assess an investors financial health, investment objectives, and risk tolerance so that we can recommend them a personalized portfolio (SELECT = 'Start Questionnaire’)
+First we will act as a potential investor by filling out a simple questionnaire (SELECT = 'Start Questionnaire’)

-Our risky investor is looking to invest for a long term, say 5 - 10 years (SELECT 5 - 10 YEARS, NEXT QUESTION)
+Our investor is looking to invest for a long term, say 5 - 10 years (SELECT 5 - 10 YEARS, NEXT QUESTION)

 They are looking to save for retirement (SELECT BUYING A HOUSE, NEXT QUESTION)